Star Trek: The Next Generation

 Mass-Market Paperback, ePub format e-Book, or Digital Audiobook from Books-A-Million

-In addition to providing a permanent home for links to find and order the book, this blog entry also will serve as our book’s “official” Q&A thread.
+In addition to providing a permanent home for links to find and order the book, this blog entry also will serve as the book’s “official” Q&A thread.
 Those of you who want to chat about the book, feel free to post your questions/etc. to the comments section.
 For those of you who’ve found this page and perhaps not yet read the book, BEWARE THAT SPOILERS ARE POSSIBLE FROM THIS POINT FORWARD.